2025 Training Program

 C. Training interests

-Please identify one course of interest from the choices offered above.
-Describe how you will apply new knowledge or skills learned to an ongoing project or propose a project that you would like to develop and explain how the implementation of that project would benefit from your participation in this training opportunity (500-1,000 words).
+Please identify the certificate type and course of interest from the choices above.
+Describe how you will apply new knowledge or skills learned to an ongoing or propose a project that you would like to develop and explain how the implementation of that project would benefit from your participation in this training opportunity (500-750 words).

 D. Letter of Endorsement

-Please include a letter of endorsement from an individual or supervisor who is familiar with your professional status and accomplishments.
+Please include a letter of endorsement from an individual who is familiar with your professional status and accomplishments.

 E. Educational Achievements

-Please include a scanned image of your Bachelors, Masters, Ph.D., or other professional degree (e.g., Law) from an accredited university or college.
+Please include a scanned image of your Bachelors, Masters, Ph.D., or other professional degree (e.g., Law) that you earned from an accredited college or university.

 F. Professional Accomplishments